 Do you enjoy pretty things and being in nature?
 If you answered yes, then you may consider starting a rock tumbling hobby.
-Tumbling rocks is something almost anyone can do.
-It doesn’t require a lot of work or a considerable upfront investment.
+Tumbling rocks is a process almost anyone can do.
+It doesn’t require a lot of work or a considerable upfront investment like some hobbies.

-The key to rock tumbling is understanding the equipment you will use.
+The key to rock tumbling is understanding the equipment you will use – the slurry and single-barrel tumbler among other parts.
 Rock tumblers are relatively straightforward machines once you learn the basics of the hobby.
 So, how does a rock tumbler work?

 What Is a Rock Tumbler?

-A rock tumbler is a machine that uses sand and water to polish and smooth rocks.
+A rock tumbler is a machine that uses sand, silicon carbide grit and water to polish and smooth rocks.
 It has a soft rubber barrel where you put the rocks, sand, and water.
 The tumbler has a motor that then turns the barrel to allow for friction to smooth out the stones.

-There are different types of rock tumbling machines that may work slightly differently, but the main goal is to use friction to smooth out the edges of the stones to create a beautiful finished product.
+There are different types of rock tumbling machines that may work slightly differently depending on the brand, but the main goal is to use friction to tumble the rocks to smooth out the edges of the stones to create a beautiful finished product.

 How Does a Rock Tumbler Work?

-The most basic tumbler is a rotary tumbler, which has a barrel that turns around.
+The most basic tumbler is a rotary tumbler, which has a barrel that rotates around.
 This version is the most common option and is also the cheapest type of tumbler.

-If you want to know how to polish rocks with a tumbler, the operation is very simple:
+If you want to know how to polish rocks with a tumbler, the operation is very simple.
+Here are the steps.

 - Put your supplies into the barrel.